-Concretely, regarding the administrative appeal procedures at DAT, PPC, NRC or Central Inspectorate there is information in the online designated sections regarding the appeal and real tools that businesses have at their disposal to appeal the decisions of these institutions.
+Concretely, regarding the administrative appeal procedures at DAT, PPC, NRC or Central Inspectorate, there is information in the online designated sections regarding the appeal and actual tools that businesses have at their disposal to appeal the decisions of these institutions.

 On the other side, only the PPC has periodically posted its decisions and satisfactory justification about them.
-These posted decisions give way to the administrative unification28 of the practice in solving similar cases related to public procurement, they provide to entities a full picture of the stances regarding particular or specific cases and charge the administration with the "burden" of standing up to the interpretations it has provided earlier by limiting excessive discretion.
+These published decisions give way to the administrative unification28 of the practice in solving similar cases related to public procurement, they provide to entities a complete picture of the stances regarding particular or specific cases and charge the administration with the "burden" of standing up to the interpretations it has provided earlier by limiting excessive discretion.

-The PPC publishes also the institution's annual working reports which contain statistics regarding the number of examined cases, the results of such examination, the number of cases appealed at the court, the manner and deadlines within which problems have been addressed, as well as their complete picture.
+The PPC also publishes the institution's annual working reports, which contain statistics regarding the number of examined cases, the results of such examination, the number of cases appealed at the court, the manner and deadlines within which problems have been addressed as well the Supreme Court only.

+28 Judicial unification is a competence of unified colleges of as their complete picture.
 The other institutions leave a lot to be desired regarding the online posting of the decisions.
-There are cases when they do not even have a website, such as in the case of some inspectorates like the Mining Inspectorate.
+There are cases when they do not even have a website, such as some inspectorates like the Mining Inspectorate.